bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 00:49:44

-I mean, we can't say anything like saying won't change behavior, offering tools that fix the behavior that are easier to use will fix the problem, Right?
+I mean, we can't say anything like saying won't change behavior, offering tools that fix the behavior that are easier to use will fix the problem.
 Like and this is why I'm bringing this up because you know like when you actually look at like the transaction graph I mean like it looks like Nostr's like what like 70% of all the Lightning transactions at least was the peak.

 Vivek: 00:50:08